centreon/centreon-documentation/versioned_docs/version-23.10/service-mapping/ba-management.md

     positioned on child indicators will be ignored, the BA will be impacted, and that is all.
--   **Inherit the downtime**: the BA is automatically set in “planned downtime” whenever an indicator in non-ok state is in planned downtime AND impacts the BA.
+-   **Inherit the downtime**: the BA is automatically set in “planned downtime” whenever an indicator in a non-ok state is in planned downtime AND impacts the BA.
 The BA will still be impacted.
 The planned downtime inheritance follows these rules:
     -   A BA inherits planned downtime from its indicators only when the